Burnt Timber Plantation project

 Project Carbon Removal Approach

-This practice has been observed on other parts of the island and has been established as the baseline scenario for the Kangaroo Island Biochar Project.
+The most practical scenario for the management of the fire-damaged timber would be open combustion.
+This practice has been observed on other parts of the island and has been established as the baseline scenario for the Kangaroo Island Biochar Project. | Opportunity to convert the wood into biochar to upcycle waste and generate CDRs*.
+Biochar will safely sequester carbon for hundreds of years in addition to delivering numerous co-benefits. |

 Project Summary